freenas/freenas-docs/userguide/tasks.rst

 * the "Preserve Permissions" checkbox is checked so that the original permissions are not overwritten by the *root* user

-Once you save the rsync task, the rsync will automatically occur according to your schedule.
+Save the rsync task and the rsync will automatically occur according to the schedule.
 In this example, the contents of :file:`/mnt/local/images/` will automatically appear in :file:`/mnt/remote/images/` after 15 minutes.
 If the content does not appear, use Shell on *PULL* to read :file:`/var/log/messages`.
 If the message indicates a *\n* (newline character) in the key, remove the space in your pasted key--it will be after the character that appears just before the *\n* in the error message.

 .. index:: S.M.A.R.T.
 Tests
 .. _S.M.A.R.T.
 Tests: